 Families opting for the annual payment will receive a 5% discount, payable by August 1st.
 Families pay full tuition for their first child and receive a 5% discount for siblings.
 Discounts are for full day tuition only.

-The materials fee is equal to one month’s (full day) tuition per school year.
+The materials fee is equal to one month’s (full day) tuition per school year with a $700 cap.
 This fee may be divided into four payments with the first payment due June 1.
 Half of the materials fee must be paid by July 1 to ensure your child’s placement in the upcoming school year.
 Materials fee will be prorated for children who are accepted after the school year begins.

 If your child needs to be here earlier or later than his/her scheduled program, there is an additional charge of $10.00/day for Early Morning Care and $20.00/day for Extended Day Care.
 All fees are payable on the day of service and hours will not be prorated.
 Please contact the director or the early morning or after school teachers to ensure we will be adequately staffed to accommodate additional children.